dmikusa/everything-about-containers/slides/Slides.md

 <!--
 These tools are just using Linux Kernel APIs, so one can write code and build their own containers.
 In most cases, you'd want to use existing tooling (faster/easier/more secure), but it's good to remember that you can do this stuff too!
 It's achievable and there may come a day when you can take advantage of this in your projects!

 To experiment, the Linux Kernel also provides some tooling that you can use to manipulate these APIs.
 For example, `unshare` allows you to start processes running with different namespaces.
 There's also libcgroup, which provides tooling for interacting with Cgroups.
+Tools like Docker & Podman run also support options for adjusting some of the cgroup & namespace configurations for the containers that they launch.
 -->

 ---